sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 |                      | 5 |     |     |     |     |     |     | ✓   |     |     | ✓   |
 +----------------------+---+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+

-Counting up the tick marks this time we get a test statistic of *W* = 7.
-As before, if our test is two-sided, then we reject the null hypothesis when *W* is very large or very small.
-As far as running it in jamovi goes, it’s pretty much what you’d expect.
+As far as running it in jamovi goes, it is pretty much what you would expect.
 For the one-sample version, you specify the ``Wilcoxon rank`` option under ``Tests`` in the ``One Sample *t*-Test`` options panel.This gives you Wilcoxon *W* = 7, *p*-value = 0.03711.
 As this shows, we have a significant effect.
 Evidently, taking a statistics class does have an effect on your happiness.
-Switching to a paired samples version of the test won’t give us a different answer, of course; see :numref:`fig-ttest_nonparametric`.
+Switching to a paired samples version of the test will not give us a different answer, of course; see :numref:`fig-ttest_nonparametric`.

 .. ----------------------------------------------------------------------------